 Critical Buying Rules

 Only buy NEW or verified food-grade IBC totes for drinking water.
-I cannot stress this enough.
-Used IBC totes may have stored industrial chemicals, soaps, or agricultural products.
+I can’t stress this enough.
+Used totes may have stored industrial chemicals, soaps, or agricultural products.
 Even “cleaned” totes can retain chemical residues in the plastic.
 If you can’t verify the full chain of custody, don’t use it for potable water.
 Period.

 Practical Considerations